 What’s cooler than being cool?
 Keeping your PC components ice cold.
-You heard us, and here at TechRadar, we’re obsessed with building and overclocking the best gaming PCs we can get our hands on.
-If you’re anything like us, the best CPU coolers will help you maximize the frequency you can squeeze out of your processor.
-Even if you don’t find yourself staying up late into the night fiddling with your BIOS, you really should consider picking up one of the best CPU coolers is still a great idea, as the lower CPU temperatures that they afford will usually mean your PC will last longer.
+You heard us, and here at TechRadar, we love building and overclocking the best gaming PCs that we can get our hands on.
+And if you’re like us, you’ll know that the best CPU coolers will help you squeeze out every drop of performance that the best processors are capable of.
+And even if you don’t find yourself staying up late into the night fiddling with your BIOS, buying one of the best CPU coolers is still a great idea, as the lower CPU temperatures that they afford will usually mean your PC will have a much longer life.

 Best CPU cooler

 Type: Fan and heatsink | Compatibility: Intel LGA 775 – LGA 2066; AMD AM2 – AM3+, FM1 – FM2+ | Rotation frequency: Up to 1500 RPM | Noise volume: 19.20dbA – 24.60dbA | Dimensions (W x D x H): 160 x 150 x 135mm | Weight: 2.91 pounds (1.32kg)

 The Noctua NH-D15 tops our list for one simple, yet compelling reason: it may not be a liquid cooler, but it can perform just as well as – if not better than some liquid coolers, while costing a fraction of the price.
 Now, you might not be overly familiar with Noctua’s name, they’re relatively small in the CPU cooler game, but their entire business is centered around designing coolers, so you know that when you buy one of their products, you’re getting a product by people who really know their craft.
 Not only will you get stellar cooling performance from this thing, but you’ll also get extremely diminished fan noise as well.
 When you combine all of that with their six-year warranty, you have a recipe for one of the best CPU coolers you can imagine.

 Cooler Master Hyper 212 EVO